 - Attendance will be capped at lower numbers to maintain social distancing in our classrooms.

-- For the time being we choose to err on the side of caution, so, we are requiring that parents and instructors must wear surgical or N95/KN95 masks that cover their mouths and noses while in attendance.
-Cloth masks are not allowed unless they are worn over a surgical mask.
+- For the time being we choose to err on the side of caution, so we are requiring that parents and instructors must wear N95/KN95 or surgical masks that cover their mouths and noses while in attendance.
 The CDC is saying that if you are not vaccinated, they highly recommend wearing a mask.
 Since the babies cannot wear a mask, we believe we can better protect them by wearing our masks inside mask, we believe we can better protect them by wearing our masks inside.